mplennon617/graham-scan/README.md

 1. Clone the repository using `git clone https://github.com/mplennon617/graham-scan`
 2. Navigate to the source code folder `cd [...]/21s-pa02-mplennon617/src`
+3. Enter your IDE of choice (Example: `code .` for Visual Studio Code)
-3. Run GiftPlot.py using `python3 GiftPlot.py`
+4. Run GiftPlot.py in your Python terminal.
-4. A plot window will be displayed.
+5. A plot window will be displayed.
 Exit out of each plot to advance to the next plot generated.
-5. You are done!
+6. You are done!

-### Debug and Release modes

-This projects supports both debug and release modes.
-Release modes are optimized with the -O3 compiler flag and do not have debug symbols.
-The Debug mode includes support for -Wall and -Wextra flags.
+- NOTE: The following external libraries are used: numpy matplotlib.pyplot, random, math

 # Report